deadmanIsARabbit/typo3_docchecklogin/Documentation/Installation/Index.rst

 4. Create a Login Page and Include the Login Plugin

-   Navigate to the page of your choice, click on the "+Content" Button and Navigate to the Tab "Plugins".
-Here select the "DocCheck Login" Plugin
+   Navigate to the page of your choice, click on the "+Content" Button and Navigate to the Tab `Plugins`.
+Here select the `DocCheck Login` Plugin.

 5. Edit the Plugin Settings

    Under the Tab "Plugin" set the Login ID for the Plugin to work properly.
-To set a global Login Id please see :ref:`here <>`
+To set a global Login Id please see :ref:`here <configuration-overwrite-loginid>`

 6. Create a User Folder

-   In your Page Tree create a user Folder and create a Group and a user.
+   In your Page Tree create a user Folder.
+Switch to the `List View` and Create a Usergroup and a User inside the newly created Folder.
+The Names can be free of your choice.

+   An Example you can see here:

     .. figure:: /Images/user_folder.png
        :class: with-shadow
        :alt: Example User Folder
        :width: 100%

        Example User Folder

 7. Edit the Extension Configuration

+   For the Plugin to work properly you need to set up the extension configuration accordingly to your Login Licence and your needs.
+   To understand better which settings are usable by your Licence the settings are grouped by so.

+   For more detailed information about the extension configuration see :ref:`here <extension-configuration>`.